 Check your portfolio is balanced

-We believe investors should have a balanced portfolio that insulates them as far as possible from the impact of different economic scenarios.
-This seems particularly relevant currently as some areas have outperformed others to a significant degree – and portfolios may have become lop-sided as a result.
+In light of the current outlook, we believe investors should have a balanced portfolio that insulates them as far as possible from the impact of different economic scenarios.

-When sitting on large profits it is easy to forget that not having all your eggs in one basket is the foundation of long-term investing success.
-Yet if certain investments have grown to represent a larger proportion of your portfolio it could mean additional risk.
+If certain investments have grown to represent a significantly larger proportion of your portfolio it could mean additional risk.
 It can be prudent to bank profits in these and use the proceeds to top up in areas that have underperformed – thereby retaining the intended balance of your portfolio and helping smooth out returns.